Liturgy of the Ordinary

-Framed around one ordinary day, this book explores daily life through the lens of liturgy, small practices, and habits that form us.
-Each chapter looks at something—making the bed, brushing her teeth, losing her keys—that the author does every day.
-Drawing from the diversity of her life as a campus minister, Anglican priest, friend, wife, and mother, Tish Harrison Warren opens up a practical theology of the everyday.
+Framed around one typical day, this book explores life through the lens of liturgy—small practices and habits that form us.
+In each chapter, Tish Harrison Warren considers a common daily experience—making the bed, brushing her teeth, losing her keys.
+Drawing from the diversity of her life as a campus minister, Anglican priest, friend, wife, and mother, Warren opens up a practical theology of the everyday.
 Each activity is related to a spiritual practice as well as an aspect of our Sunday worship.

 "Sunday liturgy shapes our faith through its mix of prayers, songs, Scriptures, and sermons.
 We hear from and are shaped by God through these practices.
 Under Tish Harrison Warren's insightful gaze, our seemingly 'boring' daily routines become a liturgy of their own—calling us to confession and community, Scripture and Sabbath, baptism and embodiment.
 Some spiritual directors listen for God's invitations in our prayers.
 Tish discerns God's invitations in our everyday life.
 She reminds us that God intends to speak, to invite, and to transform us in every situation we find ourselves in.
 Tish confronts us with the reality that God will not be confined to 1.5 hours on a Sunday.
 She is the prophet and pastor that our churches desperately need.
 At least this harried working dad needs her voice.
 I am approaching the daily routines of housework and homemaking with my wife and kids with newfound expectation and hope."